johnmorehouse/website/content/authors/admin/_index.md

   - course: PhD in Economics
     institution: University of Oregon
     year: 2022*
-  - course: MSc in Economics
+  - course: MS in Economics
     institution: University of Oregon
     year: 2018
-  - course: BSc in Economics
+  - course: BS in Economics
     institution: University of Oregon
     year: 2016